Selling a House With a Mortgage? Here’s Everything You Need to Know

 Can you sell a house with a mortgage?

 Here’s the simple answer: Yes, you can sell a house with a mortgage.
 In fact, it’s fairly common to do so.
 According to the National Association of Realtors®, homeowners typically sell their home after 10 years, shorter than the typical 30-year mortgage.
 Of course, the process of selling your home with a mortgage depends upon your financial situation.
+Your mortgage lender will provide a payoff quote to determine the exact amount owed.
 If you want to sell, go ahead and ask your lender to give you a payoff quote so you can consider your options.
 Be sure to keep in mind that, regardless of outcome, your mortgage must be paid off when you sell your home.

 What happens when you sell a house before the mortgage is paid off?

 When you sell a home on which you still owe, ideally, your home’s sale price is enough to pay the mortgage balance, plus closing costs, and any home equity loans, lines of credit (HELOCs) or reverse mortgages you’ve taken against the home.
 You also will want to consider possible prepayment penalties if you’ve owned your home for a short time.
+A mortgage prepayment penalty is a fee imposed by lenders when borrowers pay off their loans earlier than agreed, often within the first 3 to 5 years, and can impact your finances when selling a property.
 Once the sale is closed and everything is settled, your home equity—the portion of the sale price that remains—is yours to keep, or apply to the purchase of a new home.

 If your financial situation allows, you may choose to buy your new house before your old one sells.
 In this case, you might consider a short-term bridge loan, using existing equity to fund your down payment.
 But be wary—bridge loans can be costly as rates rise, especially if your home doesn’t sell.